-A course for general education that deals with various aspects of the physical sciences.
-This course is not intended for the natural science major.
+A course for general education exploring the philosophy and methods of science and foundational rules governing the physical universe.
+This course is not intended for natural sciences major.
 Three hours lecture and two hours laboratory per week.
-Prerequisite: Fulfillment of mathematics general education requirement; basic competency in algebra at a high school level or MT 1123 is recommended.
+Prerequisite: fulfillment of mathematics general education requirement.
+Recommended: basic competency in algebra at a high school level or MT 1123 (Intermediate Algebra).
 Fall, Spring.